Love Your Wives

 It’s in the steps we walk forward with Him by His Spirit that He grows us in marriage, a continued reflection of Christ and the church.”

-I have failed along the way, and we have had to grow alot over 25 years, yet everytime we fail, we choose to come together again and face the reality of our selfs, together.
+I have failed along the way, and we have had to grow alot over 24 years, yet every time we fail, we choose to come together again and face the reality of our selfs, together.

 Humbleness, showing up and humility can take a marriage a long way.
 Flowers, simple gestures of love and chocolate do not hurt either.